Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Acknowledgments

 \section{Acknowledgments}

-We are indebted to Eric J.\ Heller for suggesting that the raindrop effect is due to the dispersion relation of trapped evanescent waves.
+We are indebted to Eric J.\ Heller for suggesting that the raindrop effect is due to the dispersion relation of trapped evanescent waves; this motivated developing the methods presented here.
 We also thank Charlie Epstein, Manas Rachh, Leslie Greengard, and Simon Chandler-Wilde for their helpful comments and input.
 The Flatiron Institute is a division of the Simons Foundation.